SynthstromAudible/DelugeFirmware/docs/community_features.md

 #### 4.4.1.6 - Display Chord Keyboard Layout

+- For a detailed description of this feature as well the button shortcuts/combos, please refer to the feature
+  documentation: [Chord Keyboard Documentation]

 - ([#2475]) Enables `CHORD` keyboard, in in-scale chord view with two modes, `ROW`, with chords spread out on each row across the pads, and `COLUMN`, where each column is a series a harmonically similar chords that can often sound nice substited for each other.
 After enabling the `Chord Keyboards (CHRD)` community feature (see the [Community Features Menu](#5-community-features-menu-aka-runtime-settings) for more information), the `CHORD` keyboard is accessible the same way as other instrument supporting keyboards.
 While on `SYNTH`, `MIDI`, or `CV`, press `KEYBOARD` to enter into a `KEYBOARD` view, and then press `SELECT` + `KEYBOARD` to cycle through layouts to find the `CHORD` keyboard layout.

 - When entering the `CHORD` keyboard, your left sidebar will turn into a keyboard control sidebar to change settings for the `CHORD` keyboard.
 At the top of the side bar, there is a blue pad that turns on `ROW` mode and a purple pad that turns on `COLUMN` mode.
 The default is `ROW` mode.
-In both modes, rows or chords are colored by the quality they represent (major=blue, minor=purple, dominant=cyan, dimished=green, aug=grey, other=yellow)

-- In `ROW` mode, the chords are spread out on each row across the pads.
-The intervals of the chords start out pretty simple and get generally more complicated as you move right.
-This mode is inspired by the Launchpad Pro's chord mode.

-- In `COLUMN` mode, each column is a series a harmonically similar chords that can often sound nice substited for each other.

-- In the bottom of the sidebar, you can toggle auto voiceleading, which keeps all the notes in the chord within a single octave.
-This is very beta, and more thoughful voiceleading is planned.

-- Additional controls will be added to the sidebar in the future.

-- turning `◀︎▶︎` will cycle through the scale degrees. `▼︎▲︎` modulates the entire `CHORD` keyboard.
-Pressing `SHIFT` + `◀︎▶︎` will cycle through `ROW` and `COLUMN` modes.

 - As the UI and implementation is still experimental, a community setting has to be activated to access the `CHORD` keyboard.
 See the [Community Features Menu](#5-community-features-menu-aka-runtime-settings) for more information.

 #### 4.4.1.7 - Display Chord Library Keyboard Layout

+- For a detailed description of this feature as well the button shortcuts/combos, please refer to the feature
+  documentation: [Chord Keyboard Documentation]

 - ([#2385]) Enables `CHORD LIBRARY` keyboard layout which displays a library of chords on the pads.
 After enabling the `Chord Keyboards (CHRD)` community feature (see the [Community Features Menu](#5-community-features-menu-aka-runtime-settings) for more information), the `CHORD LIBRARY` keyboard is accessible the same way as other instrument supporting keyboards.
 While on `SYNTH`, `MIDI`, or `CV`, press `KEYBOARD` to enter into a `KEYBOARD` view, and then press `SELECT` + `KEYBOARD` to cycle through layouts to find the `CHORD LIBRARY` keyboard layout.

-- Each column is a note (chormatic, all 12 notes), turning `◀︎▶︎` will move down or up the scale, lowering or raising your chords.
-Each pad is a different chord.
-So the first row is just roots, second is major triads, 3rd is minor triads, etc. `▼︎▲︎` scrolls up to more chords.

-- Holding a pad on a row and pressing in the `◀︎▶︎` and turning changes the voicing for all the chords on that row.

 - As the UI and implementation is still experimental, a community setting has to be activated to access the `CHORD LIBRARY` keyboard.
 See the [Community Features Menu](#5-community-features-menu-aka-runtime-settings) for more information.